Language lab: Layout

 (Audio Visual LL, referred to as A-V type).
 Visual images such as slideshows, movies, and videos can be played at the same time to create real and vivid language situations.
 Audiovisual language laboratories are also suitable for teaching a variety of subjects.

 In addition, some language laboratories, in addition to audio-visual functions, are also equipped with long-term microprocessors, which can analyze and evaluate students' homework at any time.

-This is why a language lab is crucial to learning to communicate effectively in any foreign language, regardless of the script.
-However, A best Advanced Digital language Lab is not just another "special equipment" that requires a room.
-It is a smart, digitally-driven and cloud-based language lab software program, especially effective in supporting mobile assisted language-learning and teaching to attain fluency in any foreign language of your choice.
-It provides instant and seamless access to native-speakers via audio-video aids, helping you imbibe the nuances of the language almost as if you were residing in a foreign country where you did not have a choice but to speak the native language.
-Programed to run across operating systems and even available as an app, is truly the next-generation language mastering tool.